spanner888/CamScripts/README.md

     - Imported CSV tool data
     - Defined ranges of Diameter and Flute count, or list of Shape types
-    - Using very flexible naming rules and autonumbering for easy organization
+    - Using very flexible naming rules and autonumbering for easy organisation
     - ToolBits are added to current FreeCAD Library Tool table

 - Process Automation: